patelpurvip/BellyButton-Microbe-Dashboard/README.md

 ## Dashboard Components
 1. a dropdown menu that allows the user to chose the sample number for which they want to see data
 2. a panel displaying the metadata demographic information for the individual from whom chosen sample was taken:

-3. a Plotly bar chart
+3. a Plotly bar chart displaying the frequency of 10 most common OTUs present in the chosen sample
-4. a Plotly bubble chart
+4. a Plotly bubble chart displaying all OTUs in the sample, where both the y-axis position and the size of the bubble indicate the frequency of each OTU, thus making the relative proportion of each OTU in the sample easier to see.
+OTU id numbers are also used to group the bubbles by color to differentiate the values a bit.
-5. a Plotly gauge graphic to display the "wash frequency", i.e. the number of times per dat that individual washed their navel.
+5. a Plotly gauge graphic to display the "wash frequency", i.e. the number of times per day that individuals washed their navel